Cash out with a refinance?

 A – While it might look good on your budget sheet, there are several reasons not to do a “cash out refi” as it’s called.
 First, the refinance resets the loan length clock.
 Maybe you had a 30-year loan, and did this refi at the 2-year point, essentially extending the total length of the time to pay off the house to 32 years.
 Second, all debt is a risk, even though we all borrow to own a home.
 What if you lost a job, became disabled, or had some other family emergency down the road and couldn’t easily make the payments?
 Extending the length of the loan doesn’t help.
 And third, what are you doing with the cash out from the refi?
 If it’s on wasteful spending, then that money is gone forever, and you’re left with a higher debt.
 If you say you’re going to invest the money to make a higher return than the mortgage interest rate, remember that investment returns aren’t guaranteed, while the mortgage is, so again, you’re increasing financial risk.

-Definitely consider refinancing as a way to pay less total interest for all your debts.
+Definitely consider refinancing as a way to pay less total interest for all your debts OR to get to a better financial position.
 If you can shorten from a 30-year to a 15-year loan and have the same, only slightly higher payment, that’s a win.
 But, don’t refinance to 15 years and have a much higher payment (even if you’re approved) and put yourself in a budget bind every month.
 This is the kind of decision that I like to run through calculators and then think through a bit.
-Assessing risk, what might happen over the next few years, etc. I'm looking for the result to be a better financial and risk outcome by doing the refinance.